Saira-Hussain/BP-Center-for-High-Performing-Computing-Program-/README.md

 Problem 3:
 On a good day, the OBN boat goes 21 knots (about 24 mph), and on a bad day, the boat goes 17 knots (about 19.5 mph).
 Each day the boat runs costs $1 million and it takes 30 minutes to place each node.
 Given a csv files with good and bad day predictions, determine the cost and total days the operation will take.

+Created by Saira Hussian, Raina Parikh and Kyra Terez.